Cornell-Tech-ML/mod3-Stephen0512/README.md

 python project/parallel_check.py
 ```

-The output of the parallel analytics script from the terminal is as follows:
+The diagnostics output of the parallel analytics script from the terminal is as follows:

 ```console
 MAP